deltaryz/futa-world/README.md

-### futa.world
+# futa.world

 A text adventure engine written in Go, created for an erotic text adventure at [futa.world](http://futa.world) via web and telnet.

 ## Usage

-Modify `config.json` to set the details and network ports of your server. `world.json` contains all info about the game world.
+`config.json` contains the basic configuration for the server, `world.json` contains the game world in its entirety.

+The included `world.json` is identical to the one hosted at [futa.world](http://futa.world).